lexus2k/ssd1306/README.md

 ## Adding new interface

-If you need to add new not supported interface for the library, just implement interface specific functions and assign them to function pointers:
+If you need to add support for new interface to the library, just implement interface specific functions and assign them to function pointers:

 ```cpp